Sclerals vs. Standard Lenses

 Sclerals are often prescribed for patients who suffer from dry eye or other complications following LASIK or other corneal surgeries.

 Because scleral lenses are custom made and comfort is paramount, they might require several visits to get the fit just right.
 To learn if you have a corneal condition that requires scleral lenses, visit Mississauga Vision Centre and Brampton Vision Centre.
-We help patients from Mississauga, Brampton, Vaughan, Oakville, and throughout Ontario.
+We help patients from Mississauga & Brampton, Vaughan, Oakville, Toronto, and throughout Ontario.